Seafood Watch

 Seafood Watch is a sustainable seafood advisory list, and has influenced similar programs around the world.
 It is best known for developing science-based seafood recommendations that consumers, chefs, and business professionals use to inform their seafood purchasing decisions.

 Seafood Watch is a program of the Monterey Bay Aquarium.
-It has roots in the Monterey Bay Aquarium's Fishing for Solutions exhibit, which ran from 1997 to 1999 and produced a list of sustainable seafood.
+It has roots in the Monterey Bay Aquarium's Fishing for Solutions exhibit, which ran from 1997 to 1999 and produced a menu of sustainable seafood options in their cafeteria.
 It was one of the first resources for sustainable seafood information together with the Audubon Society's What is a fish lover to eat? which also came out in the late 1990s.
+Due to its popularity, the official public outreach campaign launched in October 1999.

 Seafood Watch assesses impacts on marine and freshwater ecosystems of fisheries (wild-caught) and aquaculture (farming) operations.
+Fishing gear and farming methods are also taken into consideration.
 The assessments and calculations result in an overall scoring and final rating known as a Seafood Watch Recommendation.

 Sustainable seafood list

-The organization's recommendations focus on the North American market, suggesting what seafood is a green "Best Choice", yellow "Good Alternative", or a red "Avoid".
+The organization's recommendations focus on the North American market, suggesting what seafood is a green "Best Choice", blue "Certified", yellow "Good Alternative", or a red "Avoid".

+The "Best Choice" category is for seafood that is caught responsibly and well managed.
+The "Certified" category also marks responsibly caught seafood, however it is more specific to and aligns with the Certification definition provided by the United Nations’ Food and Agriculture Organization (FAO).
+The yellow "Good alternative" labels seafood that is decent, but still poses concerns about fishing farming and management tactics.
 The "Avoid" category is for seafood which is overfished or fished or farmed in ways that harm other marine life or the environment.
 Health alerts for fish with high levels of contaminants (e.g. mercury, dioxins, PCBs) are also noted, although they may appear in any category.

 The Seafood Watch website includes regional, country-wide, and sushi guides for the United States.
 Pocket guides are available from the aquarium and further information is on the web site.
 Several of the regional guides are also available in Spanish.
 The guides are updated twice annually, while the website is updated more often.
 Restaurants and retailers are also targeted with an educational program developed by Seafood Watch.

 In 2010 Seafood Watch added its "Super Green" list, which features seafood that it is good for human health and does not harm the oceans.
 The Super Green list highlights products that are currently on the Seafood Watch "Best Choices" (green) list, are low in environmental contaminants, and are good sources of long-chain omega-3 fatty acids.